How to contact us

 1.1 ABOUT IRIS

-Iris Worldwide is a global brand participation agency.
+Iris is a global integrated marketing agency, specializing in participation brand and digital marketing strategy.
 We aim to be the most inspiring and innovative agency network on the planet.

-The Iris Group has the following active UK incorporated tax resident subsidiary companies:
+The Iris Group has identified the following active UK incorporated tax resident subsidiary companies, which together constitute the Iris UK subgroup, and which are required to disclose their tax strategy:

 1.2 TAX SCOPE